population-research/uganda-covid/response/wber_response.md

 question—did we do that?]

-**Major changes:**
+**Notable changes:**

-1. To ease the interpretation of the results, to address the potential multiple comparisons issues raised by Referee 1, and in response to Referee 1's comment on the measurement approach, we now use three food insecurity measures: any, moderate or severe, and severe food insecurity, based on the sum of the eight food insecurity questions.
+1. To ease the interpretation of the results, to address the potential multiple comparisons issues raised by Referee 1, and in response to Referee 1's comment on the measurement approach, we have revised our measures of food insecurity.
+We now use three food insecurity measures: any, moderate or severe, and severe food insecurity, based on the sum of the eight food insecurity questions.
 "Any" corresponds to having answered yes to any of the questions, "moderate or severe" to having answered yes to 4 or more, and "severe" if answered yes to 7 or 8 questions.
-These definitions are based on @FAO2016 and @FAO0.
+These definitions are based on @FAO2015 and @FAO2016 and are discussed in the Data section.
-[Something on Rasch here]

-[Results by individual food insecurity questions are now in the online appendix]

 2. In response to the overall comments from both the editor and referees, we have substantially restructured the paper.